lin-mengwei/lin-mengwei.github.io/_courses/public-finance.md

 semester: Spring 2024

-intro: Here you can find the information for the second and third part of <b>Regional and Local Public Finance</b>.
+intro: Here you can find the information for the second and third parts of <b>Regional and Local Public Finance</b>.
 ---

 The first part of the course, *Regional and Local Public Finance*, is taught by Prof. [Andreu Arenas](https://sites.google.com/site/andreuarenasweb/home) (first 1/3 of the course) and myself.
-Dr [Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) have also contributed to the content covered in my part.
+[Candan Erdemli](https://candanerdemli.com/) and [Ha Luong](https://haluong.weebly.com/) have also contributed to the content covered in my part.

 There are **17 two-hour lectures** in this part of the course, covering